 Step back in time and immerse yourself in local Berlin history in the iconic neighbourhood of Spandau.
 Renowned for its atmospheric alleyways and fascinating blend of architectural styles from different periods, Spandau’s world-famous old town is a living testament to Berlin’s fascinating history.
 Stroll down the narrow streets peeping into old-fashioned shop windows and imagining yourself in times gone by.
-Then head to this year’s edition of the district’s famous Christmas market, taking place in the incredible surroundings of the Spandau Citadel, to browse gifts and crafts while you sip on a mug of mulled wine.
+Then head to this year’s edition of the district’s famous Spandau Christmas market, taking place in the historic city center, to browse gifts and crafts while you sip on a mug of mulled wine.
 Afterwards, you can bring your Christmas shopping trip in this corner of Berlin bang up to date with a visit to bustling Klosterstraße and the Spandau Arcaden shopping mall – a commercial centre that’s home to all the big brands.

 Tip 9: Reinickendorf – a leafy oasis